 Skip to content

 This is your sidebar and navigating this menu will also change the main menu in the middle of the screen.
-Except for Main Menu and Settings, others are playlists and can be changed, but the two options mentioned are built into the application.
+Except for Main Menu and Settings, most options are playlists and can be changed, but those two options are built into the application.

-This is your main screen and the screen will not change unless you confirm the selections.
-For example, when you go to the settings in your Sidebar, this will change.
-When you select the any option in the Settings, the relevant menu will appear.
+This is your main screen and the screen will not change unless you confirm the selection.
+For example, when you go to Settings in your Sidebar, it will change.
+When you select any option in Settings, the relevant menu will appear.

 This is the notification tab connected to your system, where you can see the time and date.
 You can hide it or change the clock type.